branch-dave/Brexit-Filter/README.md

 ================================
 A Chrome extension that removes Brexit from the Internet.
 A Fork of Trump Filter.

-Waiting on Approval from the Chrome App store before being able to put a live link.
+Brexit filter was not approved by the Chrome Web Store in time, here's how to download it manually.

 Installation
 -------------------------